 Ongoing screen quality reviews indicate screeners are over-using the K5: Other box and are writing in diagnoses that are in fact already on the Diagnoses Cue Sheet.
 The number of synonyms and misspellings indicate screeners may not always be contacting health care professionals to confirm the diagnoses.

 REMINDER: The selection of I3: Deaf is correct when the person's hearing loss cannot be overcome with hearing aids.
 And, the selection of I4: Other Sensory Disorders is correct when a person has a partial hearing deficit or when a person's hearing loss is able to be overcome with hearing aids.

-REMINDER: The selection of I1: Blind is correct when the person's vision loss cannot be corrected to 20/200 or their visual field with both eyes is less than 20 degrees.
+REMINDER: The selection of I1: Blind is correct when the person's vision loss cannot be corrected to 20/200 or their visual field with both eyes is less than or equal to 20 degrees.
 And, the selection of I2: Visual Impairment is correct when a person's vision loss can be corrected to 20/200 or their visual field with both eyes is more than 20 degrees.

 REMINDER: Do not interpret an individual's complaints or symptoms and enter unconfirmed diagnoses.
 In addition, do not infer an individual's diagnoses based on their prescribed medications.
 The same medication can be prescribed for a number of diagnoses or conditions.

 If an individual has no diagnoses, choose the "No current diagnoses" box.